 This year was chock-full of defining moments.
 From ongoing trade disputes with China and political unrest, to legalized marijuana and online privacy concerns.
 In our final report of the year, 2019 Defining Moments: Insights Into Culture and Authenticity™, we highlight trends in consumer sentiment, purchase behavior, and digital media use, and explore the impact culture has on these trends.
 We’ve combined these insights into a brief narrative of Total Market consumer behavior over the last twelve months and marketing predictions for 2020.

-Last month, Illinois became the 11th state to allow the adult use of recreational marijuana.
+In July of 2019, Illinois became the 11th state to allow the adult use of recreational marijuana.
 Its state legislature is the first to legalize selling the drug.
 Marijuana remains illegal at the federal level, for now.
-But that hasn’t stopped blue chip companies from exploring cannabis-based products as many believe that federal legalization in the U.S. is only a few votes away.
+But that hasn’t stopped blue-chip consumer packaged goods (CPG) companies from exploring cannabis-based products as many believe that federal legalization in the U.S. is only a few votes away.

 U.S .Hispanics make up about 17% of the NBA fan base, according to the NBA Latin America.
 That’s roughly 15 million Hispanic basketball fans poised to enact significant influence over one of the country’s most revered sports.
 Several factors about this thriving demographic make it an attractive target for the League.
 U.S. Hispanics are younger, concentrated in urban areas, and have been integral to the evolution of popular cultural cornerstones such as hip-hop, which help shape the NBA brand we love today.
 Hispanic population defined by its youth.